 I love you, I love you. my Victor; I can not reiterate it too often; I can never express it as much as I feel it.

-I recognise you in all the beauty that surrounds me in form, in colour, in perfume, in harmonious sound: all of these mean you to me.
+I recognize you in all the beauty that surrounds me in form, in colour, in perfume, in harmonious sound: all of these mean you to me.
 You are superior to all.
-I see and admire - you are all!
+I see and admire – you are all!

 You are not only the solar spectrum with the seven luminous colours, but the sun himself, that illumines, warms, and revivifies!
 This is what you are, and I am the lowly woman that adores you.